 If you are dealt 72 offsuit in a regular poker game, throw your cards away immediately and don’t think about making any fancy plays.

-The only time you should consider playing 72 offsuit is when the “72 Game” is on, which means any player who wins with 72o wins additional money from each player at the table.
+The only time you should consider playing 72 offsuit is when the “72 Game” is in effect, which means that any player who wins with 72 offsuit wins additional money from each player at the table.

 Even if you are playing with the “72 Game,” you should still be careful not to overplay this hand, as the extra money you stand to win is nothing in comparison to the chips you stand to lose if you go too far with a bluff.